Linaro/website/_posts/current/blog/2023-12-04-rust-device-backends-for-every-hypervisor.md

 # Outlook

 Linaro is working towards showcasing all the newly developed features in a Demo during Connect 2024.
 We plan to demonstrate SOAFEE use-cases on top of our [Trusted Reference Stack](https://gitlab.com/Linaro/trusted-reference-stack/trs).
 Our roadmap and current work items can be viewed on our [project page](https://linaro.atlassian.net/wiki/spaces/ORKO/overview).
 If you are interested in collaborating feel free to say hello on #linaro-virtualization on libera.chat or checkout our other [virtualization blog posts](https://www.linaro.org/blog/tags/?tag=Virtualization).

-Editing Notes:

-* Timeline (first release):

-Cros-vm: September 2017?

-Firecracker: re:Invent 2018

-Rust-vmm: December 2018

-Cloud-hypervisor: May 2019

-* Credit people / and or companies for the contributions.
-* Mention QSD, cros-vm gpu work

-  * Dropped QSD since I did not find a nice way to integrate it and it helped little with the narrative.
-* Review abbreviations
-* cros-vm or CrosVM?

-  * crosvm!